christopherobin/mage/lib/msgServer/Readme.md

 ## MMRP

-The message server uses the MMRP protocol to ensure communication between the different instances of node.
+The message server uses the MMRP protocol to ensure communication between the different MAGE instances on the network.

 See the [MMRP documentation](./mmrp/Readme.md).